-- 1. A physician practitioner and a pharmacist who are licensed and practicing their respective professions in this state are eligible, provided the conditions of this section and any applicable statutes are met, to enter into the collaborative agreement allowing the pharmacist to provide prescription drug therapy to patients in an institutional setting on a limited basis. - 2.
+- A practitioner and a pharmacist who are licensed and practicing their respective professions in this state are eligible, provided the conditions of this section and any applicable statutes are met, to enter into the collaborative agreement allowing the pharmacist to provide prescription drug therapy to patients. - 2.
 The practitioner and the pharmacist must have access to the patient's appropriate medical records.
-The care provided to the patient by the pharmacist must be recorded in the patient's medical records and communicated to the practitioner. - 2.
-A physician may have a collaborative agreement with no more than three eligible pharmacists unless the physician's licensing board specifies otherwise based on individual circumstances.
-A pharmacist may have a collaborative agreement with one or more physicians, the number of which may be limited by the board based on individual circumstances. - 3.
-The collaborative agreement serves as a formal arrangement between an individual pharmacist and an individual collaborative supervising physician and is operative only within the institutional setting identified on the collaborative agreement form.
+The care provided to the patient by the pharmacist must be recorded in the patient's medical records and communicated to the practitioner. - 3.
 The collaborative agreement may be between a medical director and pharmacist-in-charge.

-The medical director and pharmacist-incharge shall report to the respective board of any practitioner and pharmacist covered under the agreement. - 4.
-Each individual collaborative agreement must be reviewed by the board of medical examiners medicine or the board of nursing and the board of pharmacy, and will not become effective until both the respective boards grant approval and notify the parties.
-Each agreement must be reviewed at least every two-four years or when modifications to the scope of the pharmacist's prescriptive practices are proposed by the parties, and must receive continued approval from both boards in order to remain in effect.
+The medical director and pharmacist-in-charge shall report to the respective board of any practitioner and pharmacist covered under the agreement. - 4.
+Each individual collaborative agreement must be reviewed by the board of medicine or the board of nursing and the board of pharmacy, and will not become effective until the respective boards grant approval and notify the parties.
+Each agreement must be reviewed at least every four years or when modifications to the scope of the pharmacist's prospective practices are proposed by the parties, and must receive continued approval from both boards in order remain in effect.
 Removal or addition of either practitioners or pharmacists involved in the agreement shall be communicated to all respective boards.
-Unless deemed necessary, a change in personnel does not necessitate board approval of the collaborative agreement. - 5.
-A collaborative agreement may be terminated by either any of the involved boards for good cause, including adverse action taken against either licensee.
-Noncompliance with the terms of these rules or of a collaborative agreement may be considered evidence of unprofessional conduct by either any of the involved boards. - 6.
-Either party of a collaborative agreement may terminate the agreement at will by notifying either board of their desire to do so. - 7.
-Neither party to a collaborative agreement may seek to gain personal financial benefit by participating in any incentive-based program that influences or encourages therapeutic or product changes.
+Unless deemed necessary, a change in personnel does not necessitate board approval of the collaborative agreement. - A collaborative agreement may be terminated by any of the involved boards for good cause, including adverse action taken against either licensee.
+Noncompliance with the terms of these rules or of a collaborative agreement may be considered evidence of unprofessional conduct by any of the involved boards. - 6.
+Either party of a collaborative agreement may terminate the agreement at will by notifying either board of their desire to do so. - Neither party to a collaborative agreement may seek to gain personal financial benefit by participating in any incentive-based program that influences or encourages therapeutic or product changes.

-History: Effective December 1, 1996. amended effective July 1, 2016 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4
+History: Effective December 1, 1996; amended effective April 1, 2016.
+General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4

 61-04-08-04.
 Procedures.
-A physician practitioner who has signed an approved collaborative agreement with a pharmacist shall remain responsible for the care of the patient following initial diagnosis and assessment, and for the supervision of the pharmacist as prescriptive authority is exercised.
-The physician practitioner shall remain available to receive immediate notification from the pharmacist regarding prescriptive drug therapy being provided.
+A practitioner who has signed an approved collaborative agreement with a pharmacist shall remain responsible for the care of the patient following initial diagnosis, and for the supervision of the pharmacist as prescriptive authority is exercised.
+The practitioner shall remain available to receive immediate notification from the pharmacist regarding prescriptive drug therapy being provided.
 The parties may modify as necessary, within the practice guidelines described in the collaborative agreement, their relationship in the joint provision of care to each patient as the requirements of the patient or drug therapy change.

-History: Effective December 1, 1996. amended effective July 1, 2016 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4
+History: Effective December 1, 1996; amended effective April 1, 2016.
+General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4

 61-04-08-05.
 Initiation of drug therapy.
-To initiate drug therapy, a pharmacist must hold a valid North Dakota pharmacist license and have a collaborative agreement with the treating physician practitioner.
-A pharmacist may initiate drug therapy only if the pharmacist has obtained a doctor of science, doctor of philosophy in clinical pharmacy, master of science, or doctor of pharmacy degree, has been certified a fellow by the board of pharmaceutical specialties, or has completed an accredited pharmacy fellowship or residency, and has been authorized to do so within the collaborative agreement.
-Verification of these credentials must be provided by the pharmacist.
-The pharmacist must provide immediate notification to the physician practitioner when the pharmacist initiates drug therapy.
+To initiate drug therapy, a pharmacist must hold a valid North Dakota pharmacist license and have a collaborative agreement with the treating practitioner.
+The pharmacist must provide immediate notification to the practitioner when the pharmacist initiates drug therapy.

-History: Effective December 1, 1996. amended effective July 1, 2016 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4
+History: Effective December 1, 1996; amended effective April 1, 2016.

+General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4